ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-08-git-branching-strategies-a-comprehensive-guide.md

 It's important to emphasize the importance of careful development practices like frequent small commits, code reviews, and automated testing to mitigate the risks associated with working directly on the main branch in these approaches.

 ## Git flow
-The Git Flow branching model comprises several main branches and supporting branches that facilitate parallel development, release management, and hotfixing.
+The Git flow branching model comprises several main branches and supporting branches that facilitate parallel development, release management, and hotfixing.

 The main branches consist of the main branch, representing the stable, production-ready version of the code, and the develop branch, serving as the main integration branch for ongoing development activities.